etiennecollin/BYNN/docs/docs/support/what_is_a_nn.md

 ---
 layout: default
-title: What is a Neural Network
+title: What is a Neural Network?
 parent: Tutorial
 ---

-# What is a Neural Network
+# What is a Neural Network?

 {: .no_toc .text-delta }